Guillervazio/rps-game/README.md

 # rps-game
-rock, paper and scissors game
+a basic "backend" or console game rock, paper and scissors game

 //////RESULT MATRIX///////
 //---------------------------------------------------